ljcathers/Tidy_data/Codebook.md

 ###Variables used in tidy_data.txt:

-#####"subject"
-  * The numerical value corresponds with a singular subject for which the data was collected.
+#####"subject" = a numerical value that corresponds with a singular subject for which the data was collected.

 #####"activity" = the activity the subject was conducting at the time the data was collected
  - WALKING